AdobeDocs/experience-manager-learn.en/help/getting-started-wknd-tutorial-develop/project-archetype/style-system.md

 ### Implement the Quote Block Style - ui.frontend

-Next we will implement the Quote Block style using the **ui.frontend** module of our project.
+Next let's implement the Quote Block style using the **ui.frontend** module of the AEM project.

 1. If not already running, start the `watch` process from within the **ui.frontend** module: